FrancescoScandale/MastersOfRenaissance/README.md

 -cli -color lets you launch the command line interface with added depth, but make sure your Shell fully supports ANSI color codes, otherwise you will encounter a few problems during the game

--cli -gui lets you launch the application via a graphic interface (which is strongly recommended to enjoy the game)
+-gui lets you launch the application via a graphic interface (which is strongly recommended to enjoy the game)

 ## Test Coverage
 The application has been thoroughly tested via automated tests (Junit) in controller and model classes, further testing has been done manually for all the other classes.